 - 1.1 Under Section 20B of the Town and Country Planning (Scotland) Act 1997, planning authorities have to prepare a Development Plan Scheme at least annually.
-The purpose of the Development Plan Scheme is to set out the authority's programme for preparing and reviewing their Development Plans, and to explain how the authority will go about consulting people and agencies during the preparation of the plan. - 1.2 Falkirk Council has been publishing Development Plan Schemes annually since 2009.
-These have mapped out the programme for the preparation of our first Local Development Plan (LDP1).
-With LDP1 now approaching adoption, project planning has commenced for a review of the plan (LDP2).
-This is to ensure that the requirement for plans to be reviewed every 5 years is met.
-The Development Plan Scheme for 2015, which is presented by this report, therefore deals both with the completion of the process for LDP1 and the projected programme for LDP2.
+The purpose of the Development Plan Scheme is to set out the authority's programme for preparing and reviewing their Development Plan, and to explain how the authority will go about consulting people and agencies during the preparation of the Plan. - 1.2 With the Falkirk Local Development Plan (LDP1) adopted in July 2015, the proposed Development Plan Scheme for 2016, which is presented in this report, focuses on the projected programme for the Local Development Plan Review (LDP2).